 Again, they’re very flexible.
 Although there’s only two basic options, both can have a number of Boosts added on for extra bunches of channels, letting you tailor your TV exactly how you like it.
 And since they’re on monthly rolling subscriptions too, you can add and remove them at any point.

-Boosts include the Entertainment Boost, Kids Boost for more kids TV, Star TV Boost for Bollywood movies and Indian reality TV, Sky Cinema, Sky Sports, and more.
+Boosts include the Entertainment Boost, Kids Boost for more kids TV, Asian Boost for Bollywood movies and Indian TV, Sky Cinema, Sky Sports, and more.

 What’s good about TalkTalk packages?

 - Affordable - one of the cheapest broadband and TV providers in UK, in fact

 - ‘Quad-play,’ so you can lump broadband, home phone, TV, and mobile into one easy monthly bill